bigbio/ibaqpy/README.md

 - _Total precursor intensities_, the total intensity of a protein is calculated by summing the intensity of all peptides that belong to the protein.
 The intensity values are obtained from the feature parquet file in [quantms.io](https://github.com/bigbio/quantms.io).

-# TODO: @PingZheng Can you double-check that for protein group we multiply the intensity or divided?
+## TODO @PingZheng: Can you double-check that for protein group we multiply the intensity or divided?

 > Note: If protein-group exists in the peptide intensity dataframe, the intensity of all proteins in the protein-group is summed based on the above steps, and then multiplied by the number of proteins in the protein-group.